HWY 351- DIXIE

 Evacuations and Sheltering:

-Mandatory Evacuation Orders: There are currently no mandatory evacuation orders in place for this fire.
+Mandatory Evacuation Orders: There are currently no mandatory evacuation orders in place.
+Estimated number of people impacted by evacuations is zero.

-Evacuation Warnings: There are no evacuation warnings active at this time.
+Evacuation Warnings: There are no active evacuation warnings.

 Road and Infrastructure Closures:

-- There are no school or major infrastructure closures reported at this time.
+- There are no reported school or infrastructure closures at this time.

 For more information, visit: